How Two of Norway’s Largest Enterprises Solved GDPR Challenges with Images

 2. Using keyword search to quickly and easily find specific images

 In contrast with searching through folder structures to find images, FotoWare enables users to find images in seconds by searching based on the metadata that has been tagged to the image.
 For example, users can now search for photos by name "John Smith" or employee ID number "199225".
-This means they can now find the exact photos they needed instantly, rather than searching through batches of images which may contain an image of a specific person.
+This means they can now find the exact photos they needed instantly, rather than searching through batches of images that may contain an image of a specific person.

 3. Using visual markers to identify the consent status and usage rights of images

-It is now possible for staff to identify whether or not an image could be used for their desired purpose, thanks to visual markers that are display on the preview of the photo or video.
-This reduced significant friction by allowing staff to work more independently, and removing the need to engage in communication with other colleagues to establish whether or not they could use an image.
+It is now possible for staff to identify whether or not an image could be used for their desired purpose, thanks to visual markers that are displayed on the preview of the photo or video.
+This reduced significant friction by allowing staff to work more independently and removing the need to engage in communication with other colleagues to establish whether or not they could use an image.
 It has freed up far more time for the marketing teams, who are typically regarded as the company 'content librarians'.

 Furthermore, FotoWare's plug-ins to Microsoft Office and Adobe InDesign, also saved significant time for staff tasked with creating PowerPoint presentations and other materials.
 Instead of flicking between windows, they can now select their images from FotoWare within the program they are using.